MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/update-ccservercertificate.md

 ## <a name="input-types"></a>Types d’entrées
 <a name="InputTypes"> </a>

 Aucun.
-L’applet de commande Update-CcServerCertificate n’accepte pas la saisie de données redirigées.
+L’applet de commande Update-CcServerCertificate n’accepte pas les entrées pipelines.

 ## <a name="return-types"></a>Types de retours
 <a name="ReturnTypes"> </a>